Genome architecture mapping: GAMtools

 GAMtools is a collection of software utilities for Genome Architecture Mapping data developed by Robert Beagrie.
 Bowtie2 is required before running GAMtools.
 The input required for this program is in Fastq format.
 This software has a variety of features and the exact commands to use will depend on what you want to do with it, however most features require generating segregation table, so for most users the first steps to take will be to download or create input data, and perform the sequence mapping.
 This will generate a segregation table, which can then be used to perform various other operations which are outlined below.
 For further information, view the GAMtools documentation.

 Mapping the sequencing data

-The GAMtools command gamtools process_nps can be used to perform the mapping.
+The GAMtools command process_nps can be used to perform the mapping.
 It maps the raw sequence data from the nuclear profiles.
 GAMtools also provides the option to perform quality control checks on the NPs.
 This option can be enabled by adding the flag -c/--do-qc to the previous command.
 When the quality control check is enabled, GAMtools will try to exclude poor quality nuclear profiles.

+The GAMtools command gamtools process_nps is used to map raw sequence data from nuclear profiles (NPs) and generate a segregation table.
+Quality control can be enabled with the -c or --do-qc flag to exclude low-quality NPs.

+The GAMtools command for this step is: